 The risk of a litigation procedure can be limited by asking for clarification by the tax authorities where there is uncertainty as to a correct interpretation of the tax law applied to specific circumstances (see Section IX.iv).

-If a joint written request is submitted before the end of the financial year for which the application of the fiscal unity is solicited, the fiscal unity regime enables certain group companies to opt, under certain conditions to consolidate their results for corporate income tax and municipal business tax purposes.
+If a joint written request is submitted before the end of the financial year for which the application of the fiscal unity is solicited, the fiscal unity regime enables certain group companies to opt, under certain conditions, to consolidate their results for corporate income tax and municipal business tax purposes.
 The fiscal unity regime allows for horizontal and vertical integration, or a combination of both.8 The vertical fiscal unity regime is available to a Luxembourg parent company or to a Luxembourg PE of a foreign company fully subject to a tax comparable to the domestic corporate tax (group parent), as well as to qualified subsidiaries.
-Since 2016,9 the horizontal fiscal unity regime is also available to the Luxembourg subsidiaries of a non-integrating parent company.
-A non-integrating parent may be a Luxembourg parent company or to a Luxembourg PE of a foreign company fully subject to a tax comparable to the domestic corporate tax, or a capital company that is resident in an EEA country fully subject to a tax comparable to the domestic corporate tax, or to a PE of such corporation in the EEA.
+As of 2016,9 the horizontal fiscal unity regime is also available to the Luxembourg subsidiaries of a non-integrating parent company.
+A non-integrating parent may be a Luxembourg parent company or to a Luxembourg PE of a foreign company fully subject to a tax comparable to the domestic corporate tax, or a capital company that is resident in a European Economic Area (EEA) country fully subject to a tax comparable to the domestic corporate tax, or to a PE of such a corporation in the EEA.
 The non-integrating parent is not, itself, part of the fiscal unity.
 The consolidation takes place at the level of the integrating subsidiary.
-The qualified subsidiaries as well as the integrating subsidiary must be either Luxembourg residents fully taxable capital company or a local PE of a non-resident capital company fully subject to a tax comparable to the domestic tax.
+The qualified subsidiaries as well as the integrating subsidiary must be either a Luxembourg-resident fully taxable company or a local PE of a non-resident capital company fully subject to a tax comparable to the domestic tax.
 Luxembourg subsidiaries can be included when they are controlled, directly or indirectly, by the group parent or the non-integrating parent company for at least 95 per cent of their capital since the beginning of the fiscal year for which the option is exercised.
 The book year must be coinciding for all companies that are included in the fiscal unity.

 Taxable income and losses of each company pertaining to the fiscal unity are determined on a stand-alone basis (as if it were not integrated) and then aggregated at the level of the group parent or the integrating subsidiary (as the case may be), and adjusted to eliminate double taxation and double deduction of the same items of income.
 The tax due on such aggregated result is then levied from the group parent or the integrating subsidiary.
 As the requirements for the application of the participation exemption regime are less strict than the requirements for the application of the fiscal unity regime, inter-corporate dividends paid within the fiscal unity regime are already fully exempt and do not need to be adjusted when determining the profit of the group.
 Losses generated prior to the fiscal unity can be used to offset the income of the group up to the taxable income of the integrated subsidiary that generated them.
 Once the regime ends, losses generated during the tax unity have to be left at the level of the group parent or the integrating subsidiary.

-On 21 December 2018, Luxembourg implemented the European Union (EU) Anti-Tax Avoidance Directive 2016/1164/EU of 12 July 2016 (ATAD 1) into domestic law and introduced, inter alia, the interest deduction limitation rule (IDLR), further described in Section VII.
+On 21 December 2018, Luxembourg implemented the EU Anti-Tax Avoidance Directive 2016/1164/EU of 12 July 2016 (ATAD 1) into domestic law and introduced, inter alia, the interest deduction limitation rule (IDLR), further described in Section VII.
 These rules cap the deductibility of 'exceeding borrowing costs' at the higher of 30 per cent of the earnings before interest, taxes, depreciation and amortisation (EBITDA) or €3 million.
 Within a fiscal unity, the IDLR automatically applies at the level of the integrating company (while the application at individual entity level requires the timely filing of a request).
 The definitions, options and limitations included in the IDRL are correspondingly applied and determined at the level of the fiscal unity.
-In practice, the application of the IDLR at the level of the fiscal unity requires first to determine the interest expenses (and equivalent) and the interest income (and equivalent) for each entity part of the fiscal unity separately, before determining the exceeding borrowing costs of the fiscal unity at the level of the integrating company by aggregating the interest income and interest expenses of each entity part of the fiscal unity.
+In practice, the application of the IDLR at the level of the fiscal unity requires first to determine the interest expenses (and equivalent) and the interest income (and equivalent) for each entity part of the fiscal unity separately, before determining the exceeding borrowing costs of the fiscal unity at the level of the integrating company by aggregating the interest income and interest expenses of each entity that is part of the fiscal unity.

 The tax unity regime lasts for at least five years; termination prior to this five-year period ending leads to a full retroactive denial of the fiscal unity regime.
 If after the five-year period the requirements for the application of the fiscal unity regime are no longer met, the benefits obtained during the fiscal unity are recaptured and the tax liability of each company participating in the consolidation is assessed on a stand-alone basis from the beginning of the fiscal year in which the termination took place.